imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/database_postgresql.md

     loop.run_until_complete(execute_fetch_script(script, values, "Testing Run"))
 ```

-If you notice, all of the above examples are executing the query in one transaction.
+If you noticed, all of the above examples are executing the query within a single transaction.
 In case you want to execute multiple queries in one transaction, you can do as shown below,

 ```python linenums="1"
 # import